apuchenkin/react-stepper/README.md

 );

 ```
-*Example1: Bascic stepper configuration, where `Step1`, `Step2` and `Step3` is arbitary user defined components*
+*Example1: Basic stepper configuration, where `Step1`, `Step2` and `Step3` is arbitary user defined components*

-In order to work with stepper controller we could use provided react context:
+In order to work with stepper API `StepperContext` could be used:

 ```jsx
 import {